-Maternal obesity puts infants at riskApril 30th, 2011 in Health /
+Maternal obesity puts infants at riskApril 30, 2011 in Medicine & Health / Health

 Babies born to obese mothers are at risk for iron deficiency, which could affect infant brain development, according to a study to be presented Saturday, April 30, at the Pediatric Academic Societies (PAS) annual meeting in Denver.